Setien keen to see greater consistency from Fati

+Barcelona coach Quique Setien wants to see greater consistency from teenage forward Ansu Fati.

-Fati opened the scoring in Barcelona's 2-0 LaLiga win over Leganes on Wednesday (AEST), moving onto six goals in what has been a breakout season.
+Fati opened the scoring in Barcelona's 2-0 LaLiga win over Leganes on Tuesday, moving onto six goals in what has been a breakout season.

 Setien hopes for improvement from the 17-year-old, who came off during the second half of his side's victory.